Saving for College

 You should investigate whether your state or your beneficiary's state offers a qualified tuition plan for its residents and consider what, if any, potential state income tax advantages or other benefits it offers.
 Please consult with a tax professional to receive tax analysis of the investments.

 A $70,000 gift is viewed as an accelerated gift over five years.
 Any other gifts made to the same beneficiary by the contributor within the five years may result in a federal gift-tax liability.
-If the contributor dies within the five year period, a prorated portion of the contribution may be included in their taxable estate.
+If the contributor dies within the five-year period, a prorated portion of the contribution may be included in his or her taxable estate.

 Distributions from 529 plans are tax-free if used for eligible higher education costs.